1909

 At this stage, by leaving much place for an interpretation by the observer, Kandinsky is a powerful predecessor of Miro.
 Later, at the time of abstraction, his art becomes too semantic, with a reading difficulty that can repel the public.

-Studie für Improvisation 8, 98 x 70 cm, is estimated $ 20M, for sale by Christie's in New York on November 7.
-This painting is illustrated in the article shared by Artdaily.
+Studie für Improvisation 8, 98 x 70 cm, was sold for $ 23M by Christie's on November 7, 2012.

 Far from imagining that he will define the abstract art a few months later, he identifies three themes for his personal art: impressions, improvisations, compositions.
 He starts immediately by "improvisations", which fascinated him.